 - public void onComplete(AsyncEvent event) Is used to notify the listener of completion of the asynchronous operation started on the ServletRequest. - public void onTimeout (AsyncEvent event) Is used to notify the listener of a time out of the asynchronous operation started on the ServletRequest. - public void onError(AsyncEvent event) Is used to notify the listener that the asynchronous operation has failed to complete. - public void onStartAsync(AsyncEvent event) Is used to notify the listener that a new asynchronous cycle is being initiated via a call to one of the ServletRequest.startAsync methods.
-The AsyncContext corresponding to the asynchronous operation that is being reinitialized may be obtained by calling AsyncEvent.getAsyncContext on the given event. - In the event that an asynchronous operation times out, the container must run through the following steps: - Invoke the AsyncListener.onTimeout method on all the AsyncListener instances registered with the ServletRequest on which the asynchronous operation was initiated. - If none of the listeners called AsyncContext.complete() or any of the AsyncContext.dispatch methods, perform an error dispatch with a status code equal to HttpServletResponse.SC\INTERNAL\SERVER\ERROR. - If no matching error page was found, or the error page did not call AsyncContext.complete() or any of the AsyncContext.dispatch methods, the container MUST call AsyncContext.complete(). - Async processing in JSP would not be supported by default as it is used for content generation and async processing would have to be done before the content generation.
+The AsyncContext corresponding to the asynchronous operation that is being reinitialized may be obtained by calling AsyncEvent.getAsyncContext on the given event. - In the event that an asynchronous operation times out, the container must run through the following steps: - Invoke the AsyncListener.onTimeout method on all the AsyncListener instances registered with the ServletRequest on which the asynchronous operation was initiated. - If none of the listeners called AsyncContext.complete() or any of the AsyncContext.dispatch methods, perform an error dispatch with a status code equal to HttpServletResponse.SC\INTERNAL\SERVER\ERROR. - If no matching error page was found, or the error page did not call AsyncContext.complete() or any of the AsyncContext.dispatch methods, the container MUST call AsyncContext.complete(). - If an exception is thrown while invoking methods in an AsyncListener, it is logged and will not affect the invocation of any other AsyncListeners. - Async processing in JSP would not be supported by default as it is used for content generation and async processing would have to be done before the content generation.
 It is up to the container how to handle this case.
 Once all the async activities are done, a dispatch to the JSP page using the AsyncContext.dispatch can be used for generating content. - Figure 2-1 shown below is a diagram depicting the state transitions for various asynchronous operations.